Kluang: Air

 There is a military airfield (ICAO: WMAP) in Kluang.
 The air field is managed by the RMAF.

 The nearest civilian airport is Senai International Airport (IATA:JHB), located in Senai, Kulai district, which is roughly 90 km south of Kluang or just over an hour's drive.
 Senai is also a hub for Air Asia's international destinations, mainly within regional south-east Asia.

 Infrastructure

 Kluang is served by a district police station and a fire station.

 Kluang Hospital is managed by the Ministry of Health and located in the southern part of the town.
 There also a KPJ Kluang Utama Specialist Hospital.

 Education

 Sekolah Menengah Sains Johor (SMS Johor), was the first government boarding secondary school with a special emphasis on science subjects.
 It was founded in 1973 and currently has over 500 students.

 Kluang High School or Sekolah Tinggi Kluang is one of the best known schools in Kluang and was founded in 1939.
 It now has over 1,500 students.

 The Chong Hwa High School is the third biggest Chinese secondary school in Malaysia and was financially established by reputable Chinese settlers in the 1940s.
 The school enrolls over 3,000 students.

-There also numbers of quite old schools such as SMK Jalan Mengkibol, SMK Tengku Aris Bedahara and SMK sultan Abdul Jalil.

-A number of other schools were built between 2000 and 2006.
-Kluang also has a few small-scale institutes and technical colleges.

-Famous Tamil school located at Jalan Haji Manan SRJK(T) Jalan Manan and one of the old Tamil school as SRJK(T) Ladang Pamol.